flashdagger/zammadoo/README.rst

 design principles
 -----------------

 Zammadoo provides a fluent workflow.
-Since the provided resources are wrapped in its own type your IDE can show you many of the available properties and methods.
+Since the resources are wrapped in its own type, your IDE can show you many of the available properties and methods.